Sarah Helton is a 2018 Churchill Fellow - find out more on the Churchill Fellow page

 As Sir Winston's national memorial, we carry forward his legacy by funding UK citizens from all backgrounds to travel overseas in pursuit of new and better ways of tackling a wide range of the current challenges facing the UK.
 Successful applicants are known as Churchill Fellows for life.
 No qualifications are required, just a project and the desire and motivation to improve their community, profession or field.

 The new Fellows will explore global best practice in the issues facing Britain today, and bring back global insights to improve communities and professions across the UK.
 The Fellowships address contemporary issues, develop knowledge leaders and offer transformative opportunities to outstanding individuals.

 Between them, the 2018 Fellows will travel to 48 countries across six continents.

-The next chance to apply for a Churchill Fellowship opens on 27 April 2018.
+The next chance to apply for a Churchill Fellowship opens in April 2019.
 You can register your interest here.